hans-helms/holacracy/roles/build.md

 ## Purpose

-Optimize the build pipeline.
+Optimize and maintain the build pipeline.

 ## Filled by

 ## Accountabilities

+- Create new builds on request of *Software Developer*.
+- Ensure *Software Developer* gets fast and reliable feedback from builds, including failures when tests fails.
-- Continuously improve the build pipeline, so it supports *Software Developer* as best as possible.
+- Continuously improve the build pipeline, so it uses the best possible tool for the job.